wanghaisheng/responsive-landing-page-starter/content/blog/en/scrub-up-cleaning-your-php-application-with-phpstan.md

 ### Interpreted as compiled: CI + tooling

 Thanks to the sheer quantity of DevOps tooling available to us in modern web development and static analysis, the thing is *we do have the same tooling available but through different means*.
 As that is the case I cannot advocate **how much** I recommend you have something similar to the environment I'll be laying out.
-And why would you want this tooling?
-Let us take, for example:
+So why would you want this tooling?
+Let's look at an example.

 ### The scenario